felipetovarhenao/bell-tutorials/public/markdown/01_helloworld.md

 ### Step-by-Step Explanation:

 - **The** `print` **function**:
   - The `print` function displays data we want to see in the _Max_ console window.
 In this case, `print` is instructed to display `"hello world"`.
+We'll discuss [functions](/#/functions) in more detail later on.
 - **Parentheses**:
-  - Parentheses `( )` are used to enclose the arguments (i.e., _inputs_ or _parameters_) that you pass to a function.
+  - Parentheses `( )` are used, among other things, to enclose the arguments (i.e., _inputs_ or _parameters_) that you pass to a function.
 In this case, the `print` function is being passed one argument: the symbol `"hello world"`.
-  - The parentheses indicate that you are calling (i.e., executing) the function and providing the data it needs to perform its task.
+  - In this particular case, the parentheses indicate that you are calling (i.e., executing) the function and providing the data it needs to perform its task.
 If we omit the parentheses or leave a space after the function name (i.e., `print`), the function won’t execute.
 - **The** `"hello world"` **symbol**:
-  - Text inside double quotes (`"`) is called a symbol.
+  - In _bell_, text inside double quotes (`"`) is called a **symbol**.
   - Symbols represent textual data.
-You’ll use them often in _bell_ for structuring and accessing data, labeling things, specifying file paths, and more.
+You’ll use them often in _bell_ for structuring and accessing data, specifying file paths, and more.
     > If you have prior programming experience, a symbol would be, roughly speaking, the _bell_ equivalent of a _string_ datatype in languages like _C_, _Java_, _Python_, and others.
 - **Semicolons?**: